The Bankrate promise

 Cheapest auto insurance companies for seniors by driving record

 The cheapest auto insurance for seniors is usually reserved for those with clean driving records.
 Seniors tend to be especially susceptible to accident risk on the road, as older age could lead to vision and physical impairments, including slower reaction time.
-Drivers 70 and older are more likely to be involved in fatal car accidents than those aged 35 to 54, with as many as 20 seniors dying in fatal accidents and nearly 540 injured in car accidents daily.
+Drivers 70 and older are more likely to be involved in fatal car accidents than those aged 35 to 54.

-Car insurance rates for seniors with a speeding ticket
+Cheapest car insurance companies with a speeding ticket

 Regardless of your age, being convicted of a speeding ticket can cause your car insurance rates to increase.
-The rate increase after a speeding ticket can vary widely by carrier, as shown in the table below.
-Any additional infractions on your driving record could also result in a higher-than-average rate increase, such as if you were to get another ticket in a short timeframe.
-Seniors with a speeding ticket should anticipate a rate increase and practice safe driving habits to avoid any other infractions to their driving record to get the best senior car insurance rates.
+The rate increase you experience after a speeding ticket can vary widely by carrier, as shown in the table below.
+Any additional infractions on your driving record could also result in a rate increase, such as if you were to get another ticket in a short timeframe.

-Of all driving infractions, a DUI conviction typically increases car insurance rates the most.
-A DUI is a serious offense, with consequences that extend more than just higher auto insurance premiums.
+Drivers with DUIs on their record may see significant rate increases.
 Depending on your state, you may also incur fines or jail time for driving under the influence.
-Additionally, not all companies will insure a driver with a DUI, so it’s important to check with an insurance agent representing the company.
+Additionally, not all companies will insure a driver with a DUI, so you may want to check with an insurance agent representing the company.

-Car insurance rates for seniors with an at-fault accident
+Cheapest car insurance companies with an at-fault accident

 When you cause an accident, your rates may reflect an at-fault accident rate increase.
 How much your car insurance increases depends on the carrier and your recent driving history and the type of at-fault accident.
 Senior drivers with accident forgiveness may see less of an increase with their current insurer because of the accident, but may lose their safe driving discounts.
-The following companies offer the cheapest senior car insurance rates after an at-fault accident, although Erie and Auto-Owners show the least premium increase.
+The following companies offer the cheapest senior car insurance rates after an at-fault accident.

 Car insurance discounts for seniors

-Adding car insurance discounts is one way seniors may be able to get cheap car insurance rates.
-The amount of savings can vary by carrier and policy, but consider asking about these discounts to see if you are eligible:
+Seeking out car insurance discounts is one way seniors may be able to get cheap car insurance rates.
+The discounts types and amount of savings vary by carrier and policy, but consider asking about these discounts to see if you are eligible:

 - Low mileage: Drivers who are retired or no longer commute to work may have an annual mileage that is below the national average of 13,000 miles.
 Some insurers offer discounts for having low annual mileage due to the decreased risk of accidents and claims.